-- Black Hill SA for Austral 'Black' granite
+- Black Hill SA

-- Fraser Range Norseman WA for Austral 'Verde' granite
+- Fraser Range Norseman WA

-- · Deer Park VIC for Bluestone.
+- Deer Park VIC.

 Other suppliers may be used, subject to approval by the City's Representative.
-Stone from alternative suppliers and/or quarries must be selected to match colour, pattern, performance, dimensions and quality of the specified paver.
-Suppliers referred for approval must be for stone sourced from an Australian quarry with respective certification of authenticity provided at time of seeking approval.
+All stone alternatives must be selected to match the colour, pattern and quality of the City's current supplied stone.